 Additional Course Related Support

-Students who encounter issues or problems in online or blended courses beyond technical problems are advised to contact the SCS Assistant Director, Dr. Deborah Grijalva.
+Students who encounter issues or problems in online or blended courses beyond technical problems are advised to contact the SCS Associate Director, Dr. Deborah Grijalva.
 The following issues are valid reasons to make contact immediately:

 The University of Redlands provides accommodations to enable students with disabilities to access the University community, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Reasonable accommodations are determined based on current documentation and are made on a case-by-case basis.
 Adherence to academic standards that are essential to a course of study is generally considered nondiscriminatory.
 For more information regarding Disability Services, reach out at 909-748-8069 or by email at email@example.com.

 Programs include degree-applicable certificates, ranging from 9-22 months.
 Certificate program courses may also be taken individually to pursue selected topics or earn credit toward your degree.
 Programs are available in many disciplines.
 Enrollment is open, meaning there are no formal admission or application requirements.

 For information regarding Military & Veteran's Services, contact Monique Pope